 The below provides a general overview of this topic and may not apply to everyone.
 Any treatment protocol should be discussed with a qualified healthcare practitioner ...
 Please refer to: Medical & Legal Disclaimer.

-Allergies, asthma and other autoimmune diseases are a common health problem in the United States, affecting 1 in 3 people.
-Childhood asthma has increased over 200%.
+Allergies, asthma, and other autoimmune diseases are common health problems in the United States, affecting 1 in 3 people.
+Childhood asthma has increased by over 200%.

-Stress, environmental irritants and toxins, infections and allergens overwhelm our immunesystem and our body then becomes hypervigilant and tends to overreact to everything.
+Stress, environmental irritants, toxins, infections, and allergens overwhelm our immune system and our body then becomes hypervigilant and tends to overreact to everything.

 Seek emergency care if ...

 - you are suffering from severe shortness of breath, wheezing, coughing, and tightening in the chest

 - you have trouble walking and talking